All About Farm Product Buyers and Purchasing Agents

 - Microsoft Office

 - Microsoft Dynamics GP

 - Enterprise resource planning ERP system

-How to Become a Farm Product Buyer or Purchasing Agent
+How do I Become a Farm Product Buyer or Purchasing Agent?

 How many years of work experience do I need?

-Those interested in being a Farm Product Buyer or Purchasing Agent may also be interested in:
+Those thinking about becoming a Farm Product Buyer or Purchasing Agent might also be interested in the following careers: